mshea/lazy_gm_tools/5e_monsters/monsters_md/marilith-a5e.md

 - **Teleport:** The marilith magically teleports up to 120 feet to an unoccupied space it can see.
 ### Reactions
 - **Reactive Teleport:** When the marilith is hit or missed by a ranged attack, it uses Teleport.
 If it teleports within 5 feet of a creature, it can attack with its tail.
-- **Tail:** Melee Weapon Attack: +10 to hit, reach 10 ft., one creature.
-Hit: 10 (2d4 + 5) bludgeoning damage, and the target is grappled (escape DC 19).
-- **Teleport:** The marilith magically teleports up to 120 feet to an unoccupied space it can see.